fboender/ansible-cmdb/README.md

 If you wish to contribute code, please consider the following:

-* Any form of Python packaging will NOT be supported.
-Merge requests involving python packages will not be considered.
-See issue #23.
 * Thank you for even considering contributing.
 I'm quite newbie-friendly, so don't hesitate to ask for help!
 * Code should be reasonably PEP8-like.
 I'm not too strict on this.